nock/nock/README.md

 to set the mode call `nockBack.setMode(mode)` or run the tests with the `NOCK_BACK_MODE` environment variable set before loading nock.
 If the mode needs to be changed programatically, the following is valid: `nockBack.setMode(nockBack.currentMode)`

-- wild: all requests go out to the internet, dont replay anything, doesnt record anything
+- wild: all requests go out to the internet, don't replay anything, doesn't record anything

-- dryrun: The default, use recorded nocks, allow http calls, doesnt record anything, useful for writing new tests
+- dryrun: The default, use recorded nocks, allow http calls, doesn't record anything, useful for writing new tests

 - record: use recorded nocks, record new nocks

-- lockdown: use recorded nocks, disables all http calls even when not nocked, doesnt record
+- lockdown: use recorded nocks, disables all http calls even when not nocked, doesn't record

 # How does it work?